 Museum of the History of Science

-Science, art, celebrity and nostalgia come together at this fascinating museum, where the exhibits include everything from a blackboard...
+Science, art, celebrity and nostalgia come together at this fascinating museum, where exhibits include everything from an extensive...

-Founded in 1555, this small college is worth a visit to see the lovely garden quad, designed by Christopher Wren.
-Its exquisitely carved...
+Founded in 1555, this small college is worth a visit to see the lovely 17th-century garden quad, designed by Christopher Wren.
+Its...

-Built in 1663, this monumental building was the first major work of Christopher Wren, at that time a professor of astronomy.
-Inspired by...
+Begun in 1663, this monumental building was the first major work of Christopher Wren, then a professor of astronomy.
+Inspired by the...